68publishers/translation-bridge/README.md

 # Translation bridge

-A package contains bridges for the most used integrations of [synfomy/translation](https://symfony.com/doc/current/translation.html) into [Nette Framework](https://nette.org):
+A package contains bridges for the most used integrations of [symfomy/translation](https://symfony.com/doc/current/translation.html) into [Nette Framework](https://nette.org):

 - [kdyby/translations](https://github.com/Kdyby/Translation)
 - [contributte/translations](https://github.com/contributte/translation)

-Why? because we want to keep our bundles independent from specific integrations so applications can use any of the integrations mentioned above and will be still compatible with our bundles.
+Why?
+Because we want to keep our bundles independent from specific integrations so applications can use any of the integrations mentioned above and will be still compatible with our bundles.

 ## Installation